weareenvoy/tdd-string-calculator/readme.md

 #### Test 8 -- Handling Negative Numbers, Part 2

+Follow along with the code completely by following the commits in `test/8-handle-negative-numbers-pt-2`.

 Time to write the next test!

 > No refactoring stage?!
 Yep, no refactoring stage.
 We’re writing another test, but we have yet to finish this